shawlu95/redis-masterclass/redisearch.md

 - search terms are scored by tf-idf
 - terms can be assigned weights
 - fields can be assigned weights (higher weight on title, lower in description)
+- use `FT.EXPLAINCLI` to understand query in boolean algebra, without executing the query = use `FT.PROFILE` to check # retrieved and time spent, after executing the query

 ```javascript
 // 5 times weight on name